primate-run/primate/docs/guides/responses/websocket-chat.md

 ---
-name: Implement a real-time chat with `WebSocket`
+title: Implement a real-time chat with `WebSocket`
 ---

 You can use the `ws` handler to upgrade a `GET` route to `WebSocket`.
 To use